The Ultimate Bucketlist for Backpacking in Guatemala

 But wait, do I have another Guatemala beach for your bucketlist?!
 Hell to the yes I do.
 Just a little up the coast from Monterrico, you’ll come across El Paredon, which is less popular with locals and more of a place for people backpacking in Guatemala.
 Hostels such as Swell and Surf House are doing their best to bring tourism to the area, which has all the same things to do as Monterrico but fewer crowds.
 This spot is the perfect place to learn to surf in Guatemala.

-So that concludes my ultimate bucketlist of things to do in Guatemala for backpackers!
+So that concludes my ultimate bucketlist of best things to do in Guatemala for backpackers!
 Do you have any more to add?
 Let us all know in the comments section 🙂